Ned Buntline

-Edward Zane Carroll Judson Sr. (March 20, 1821 – July 16, 1886), known by his pseudonym Ned Buntline, was an American publisher, journalist, and writer.
+Edward Zane Carroll Judson Sr. (March 20, 1821 – July 16, 1886), known by his pen name Ned Buntline, was an American publisher, journalist, and writer.

 Early life and military service

-Judson was born on March 20, 1821, in Harpersfield, New York.
-He moved with his parents to Bethany, Pennsylvania, in 1826, and later to Philadelphia in 1834.
-His father, Levi Carroll Judson, was a lawyer and wanted his son to be a clergyman.
+Judson was born on March 20, 1821 in Harpersfield, New York.
+He moved with his parents to Bethany, Pennsylvania in 1826, then to Philadelphia in 1834.
+His father Levi Carroll Judson was a lawyer and wanted his son to be a clergyman.

-In November 1834, Judson ran away to sea as a war soldier, and the next year shipped on board a Navy vessel.
+In November 1834, Judson ran away to sea as a soldier, and the next year he shipped on board a Navy vessel.
 A number of years later, he rescued the crew of a boat that had been run down by a Fulton Ferry in New York's East River.
-As a result, he received a commission as a midshipman in the Navy from President Martin Van Buren on February 10, 1838, and was assigned to the USS Levant.
+As a result, he received a commission as a midshipman in the Navy from President Martin Van Buren on February 10, 1838, and he was assigned to the USS Levant.
 He later served on the USS Constellation and the USS Boston.

-As a seaman, he served in the Seminole Wars, but he saw little combat.
-After 4 years at sea, he resigned.
-During the Civil War, he enlisted in the 1st New York Mounted Rifles and rose to the rank of sergeant before he was dishonorably discharged for drunkenness.
+As a seaman, he served in the Seminole Wars, but he saw little combat, and he resigned after four years.
+During the Civil War, he enlisted in the First New York Mounted Rifles and rose to the rank of sergeant before he was dishonorably discharged for drunkenness.